thisisjoonlim/dsdocs/docs/readings/books.md

 - For example, Pinterest users invest in the site every time they pin an image of their own, repine someone else's image, comment on, or like a piece of content on the site.
 Each of these small investments gives Pinterest data to tailor the website to each user's taste.
 Same for LinkedIn, Youtube, Netflix, Instagram, Facebook, etc.

 **#7 - Two important product questions:**
-- "Would you use it?" — The answer must be "yes."
+- "Would you use it?" — the answer must be "yes."
 - "Does it help users achieve their desired goals?"

 **#8 - Five fundamental questions for Hook model:**